BendingSpoons/katana-swift/README.md

 - `StateType` the internal state of the component (es. highlighted for a button)
 - `PropsType` the inputs coming from outside the component (es. backgroundColor for a view)
-- `NativeView` the UIKit element associated with the component
+- `NativeView` the UIKit/AppKit element associated with the component

 ```swift
 struct CounterScreen: NodeDescription {